PEXANE2/azure-docs.tr-tr/articles/cosmos-db/create-cosmosdb-resources-portal.md

 ## <a name="next-steps"></a>Sonraki adımlar

-Bu hızlı başlangıçta, Veri Gezgini kullanarak bir Azure Cosmos DB hesabı oluşturmayı, veritabanı ve kapsayıcı oluşturmayı öğrendiniz. Şimdi Azure Cosmos DB hesabınıza ek veriler aktarabilirsiniz.
+In this quickstart, you learned how to create an Azure Cosmos DB account, create a database and container using the Data Explorer. Şimdi Azure Cosmos DB hesabınıza ek veriler aktarabilirsiniz.

 > [!div class="nextstepaction"]
 > [Azure Cosmos DB hesabınıza veri aktarma](import-data.md)